Southern Burma’s sleepy Mawlamyine provides a stark contrast to modern Mandalay

 Decided on the 6-hour bus journey (K4,500), which leaves from Mandalay at 06:00 Hrs bound for Hsipaw.

 I’ve read that this town is less frequented by tourists and offers spectacular scenery and great trekking!

-Other methods of travel between Mandalay and Hsipaw are by the laborious train, private or shared taxi, and pickup.
+Other methods of travel between Mandalay and Hsipaw are by the laborious train, private or shared taxi, or a pickup truck.